eHarazi/assignment_one_udemy/README.md

-# assignment_1_udemy
+# Changing Text using setState

+Simple app using setState in Flutter to change text with a button

+Part of:
 Assignment One - 'Flutter & Dart - The Complete Guide [2022] by Maximilian Schwarzmüller.

-Simple setState app, changing text with a button.

 ## Getting Started